The tranquil Grace Bay Beach and Point Grace Resort

 Half Moon Bay, Little Water Cay.
 Many of the uninhabited islands near Providenciales are home to unbelievable beaches and can be visited on a boat cruise.

-As the many five-star resorts on the coast can attest to, Grace Bay is the country’s top beach.
-Simply, it’s consistently excellent, as well as extensive.
+As the many luxury resorts on the coast can attest to, Grace Bay is the country’s top beach.
+Put simply, it’s consistently excellent as well as extensive.

-Leeward Beach and the Bight Beach are absolutely spectacular beaches, and although a little smaller, they also vary a bit more and see less traffic.
+Leeward Beach and the Bight Beach are also spectacular beaches.
+Although a little smaller than Grace Bay, these beaches vary a bit more and generally see fewer people.

-Taylor Bay and Sapodilla Bay near Chalk Sound feature shallow, warm water and calm conditions, hence making them a perfect choice for a family with small children.
+Taylor Bay and Sapodilla Bay near Chalk Sound feature warm shallow water and calm conditions, hence making them popular with families with small children.

 Snorkeling

-Of the coasts that are easily accessible, Smith’s Reef offers the best snorkeling.
-However, the area consists of quite a few reef systems, and the reefs close to shore don’t quite match the deeper sites.
+Of the reefs that are easily accessible, Smith’s Reef offers the best shore snorkeling.
+However, the area consists of quite a few reef systems, and the reefs close to shore don’t quite match the quality of the deeper areas.

-The remote Northwest Point Marine National Park coastline and Malcolm’s Road Beach hide the top shore snorkeling sites around Providenciales, however, they are both difficult to locate and travel to.
+The remote Northwest Point Marine National Park coastline and Malcolm’s Road Beach hide the top shore snorkeling sites around Providenciales.
+However, both are difficult to locate and travel to with the typical rental car.

-Underwater visibility and clarity are typically best during the slack of high tide, on days with low wind.
+Underwater visibility and clarity are typically best during slack high tide on days with little wind.

 Activities and Attractions

 Some water sports can be booked directly on the beach.
-On Grace Bay and the Bight Beach, parasailing, tubing, and other wake sports can be arranged.
+On Grace Bay and the Bight Beach, parasailing, tubing, clear kayak photoshoots, and e-foiling can be arranged.
 At Sapodilla Bay near Chalk Sound, jet skis and paddleboards can be rented.

-• Some boat operators are extremely reckless which has resulted in tourists being killed.
-You should be extremely careful of boat traffic in your area and watch your children.
-This is especially common with banana boat and other wake ride operators, some of which are unlicensed and uninsured.
+• Some boat operators are extremely reckless, and this has resulted in tourists being killed.
+Be extremely careful of boat traffic in your area and watch your children.
+This is especially common with tubing and other wake ride operators, some of which are unlicensed and uninsured.
 Being hit by a boat will most likely kill you.

 • All accesses to the beach are free.

-• Fishing without a license or in National Parks is illegal and carries significant fines and possible jail time (especially for foreigners).
-This includes collecting conch and lobster.
+• Fishing without a license or in national parks is illegal and carries significant fines and possible jail time (especially for foreigners).
+This includes collecting queen conch and lobster.

 • Some beaches are very remote and there may not be any other people around to provide assistance in an emergency.
 Exercise caution and be aware of currents, surf conditions, and hidden hazards.